Kim Kardashian

 $40M

-Kim Kardashian's $1.8B empire is 45x larger than Lauren Conrad's $40M — the difference between a billionaire's playground and a successful mid-tier brand.
+Kim Kardashian's $1.8B empire is 45x larger than Lauren Conrad's $40M — the difference between owning the factory and managing the store.

 Kim Kardashian's Revenue